SharedWatersLab/geography/README.md

 -
 - The remaining structure of this geography repository is as follows:
 - * data folder
-- - downloads folder - contains downloaded results for each basin code and subfolders for download type (excel/pdf)
+- - downloads folder - contains downloaded results for each basin code
-- - status folder - contains information the main script will use for each basin's download process
 -
 - * geography subfolder
 - - app.py - this is the main file that will be run in terminal